Kubernetes

 While there is no requirement to use OPA with Kubernetes, doing so opens the door to several important benefits:

-• Enhanced security: OPA can help prevent security oversights, such as workloads with insecure network settings or container images downloaded from untrusted registries, by automatically blocking them through Kubernetes admission control rules.
+• Enhanced security: OPA can help prevent security oversights, such as workloads with insecure network settings or container images pulled from an unauthorized image registry, by automatically blocking them through Kubernetes admission control rules and supporting maintaining robust security.

-• Compliance assurance: Along similar lines, OPA helps provide confidence that Kubernetes resources conform with compliance requirements as they are defined in OPA policies.
+• Compliance assurance: Along similar lines, OPA helps provide confidence that cluster resources conform with compliance requirements as they are defined in OPA policies.

-• Scalable policy evaluations: OPA’s policy-as-code approach, combined with its ability to evaluate Kubernetes resource definitions automatically, makes it a scalable, efficient way to validate configurations and enforce them through automated admission control.
+• Scalable policy evaluations: OPA’s policy-as-code approach, combined with its ability to evaluate Kubernetes resource definitions automatically, makes it a scalable, efficient way to validate configurations, with policies executed through admission control to streamline policy enforcement.

-• Centralized policy management: With OPA, you can manage all of your policies through a central tool, making it easy to keep track of which policies you have in place and to update them as needed.
+• Centralized policy management: With OPA, you can manage policies through a central tool, including custom policies, making it easy to keep track of which policies you have in place and to update them as needed.

 OPA deployment options for Kubernetes: Sidecars vs. Gatekeeper